 Accounting Profitability and the Political Process: The Case of R&D Accounting in the Pharmaceutical Industry

-Pharmaceutical firms are frequently in the center of political debate due to their high accounting profitability.
-We use the U.S. pharmaceutical industry to test the two opposing views of how accounting information is used in the political process: The “public interest hypothesis” predicts that regulators act in public interest, but it may be costly for them to infer whether accounting profitability accurately captures monopolistic rents.
-Alternatively, the “private interest hypothesis” predicts that regulators may know how accounting rules and their application distort profits, but choose to use unadjusted profits to achieve private benefits.
-We show that abnormal profitability of pharmaceutical firms is a kind of optical illusion created by accounting standards for investment in research and development and their influence on reported accounting profit and book equity.
-We further show that the perception of pharmaceutical firms’ high profitability triggers excessive regulatory scrutiny and increases regulation of the pharmaceutical industry.
-The high profitability has a greater impact on regulation when the public is more perceptive to populist ideas, while the effect of high profitability on regulation is reduced when pharmaceutical firms increase their political contributions.
-Overall, our results support the private interest hypothesis and help explain why regulators do not undo accounting distortions.
+Pharmaceutical firms frequently attract political attention due to their high accounting profitability.
+We study the U.S. pharmaceutical industry to test the two opposing views of how regulators use accounting information in the political process: The “public interest hypothesis” predicts that while regulators act in the public interest, they may find it costly to infer whether accounting profitability accurately captures monopolistic rents.
+The “private interest hypothesis” predicts that while regulators may know how accounting rules and their application distort profits, they choose to use unadjusted profits in regulation to achieve private benefits.
+We show that the abnormal profitability of pharmaceutical firms is a distortion introduced by the requirement for the immediate expensing of R&D costs and the effect of such expensing on reported accounting profits and book equity.
+We further show that the pharmaceutical firms’ high profitability triggers excessive regulatory scrutiny and increases regulation of the pharmaceutical industry.
+Although the high profitability has a greater impact on regulation when the public is more receptive to populist ideas, its effect is reduced when pharmaceutical firms increase their political contributions.
+Overall, our results both support the private interest hypothesis and help explain why regulators do not undo accounting distortions.

 Keywords: Pharmaceutical Firms, ROE, Accounting for R&D, Regulation, Public Interest, Interest Groups